imageliner/imageliner/README.md

 Programming languages: C# (primary), with small experience in C++ and SQL

-Game Engines: Unity (priamry), small experience in Unreal
+Game Engines: Unity (primary), small experience in Unreal

 ### My Work and Projects